Upper Hudson AVA: History

-The petition for the AVA was accepted as perfected by the Alcohol and Tobacco Tax and Trade Bureau (TTB) on July 30, 2015.
+The petition was submitted for review to the TTB on July 30, 2015.
 On April 9, 2018 the proposed establishment of the Upper Hudson Viticultural Area was published in the Federal Register and removed from TTB's list of pending AVA's.
 From April 9, 2018 to June 9, 2018, the document was open for public comment.
 On December 6, 2018 the Final Ruling was published in the Federal Register with an effective date of January 7, 2019.

 Upon completion of the rulemaking process, TTB allows wineries in the AVA to use the term "Estate Bottled" or use the "Upper Hudson" AVA name on the wine label.
 According to the TTB regulations Estate Bottled requires that 100% of the wine came from grapes grown on land owned by or controlled by the winery, which must be located in the viticultural area.
 The winery must crush and ferment the grapes and finish, age and bottle the wine in a continuous process on the premise.

 Upper Hudson Wine Trail

 The Upper Hudson Wine Trail legislation was passed by the New York State Senate and Assembly during the 2017 Legislative session.
 For the 2016-17 legislative session Assemblywoman Carrie Woerner, Senator Kathy Marchione and Wine Trail President Andrew Weber worked to get passage of the bill.
 It was signed into law by Governor Cuomo on August 21, 2017.
 The process began in the fall of 2015 after the AVA petition had been accepted as perfected by TTB.
-During the 2015-16 New York legislative session the Upper Hudson Wine Trail was introduced as A10609 and S8052 where it was passed by the Senate.
+During the 2015-16 New York legislative session the Upper Hudson Wine Trail Bill was introduced as A10609 and S8052 where it was passed by the Senate.